api3dao/promise-utils/README.md

 { retries: 0, retryDelay: 200, timeoutMs: 0 }
 ```

+By default, the `timeoutMs` value of `0` means that there is no timeout limit.

 Take a look at the [implementation](https://github.com/api3dao/promise-utils/blob/main/src/index.ts) and
 [tests](https://github.com/api3dao/promise-utils/blob/main/src/index.test.ts) for detailed examples and usage.